Rural Health Leadership Fellowships

-The Massachusetts General Hospital Fellowship Program in Rural Health Leadership provides world class training to early-career physicians who seek to partner with rural communities to improve health.
+The Massachusetts General Hospital Fellowship Program in Rural Health Leadership provides world class training to early-career clinicians who seek to partner with rural communities to improve health.

-The fellowship is part of an effort by Massachusetts General Hospital's Department of Medicine and Division of General Internal Medicine to partner with rural communities to meet their goals for health care and health systems improvement.
+The fellowships represent part of an effort by Massachusetts General Hospital's Department of Medicine and Division of General Internal Medicine to partner with rural communities to meet their goals for health care and health systems improvement.

 - A Master’s Degree in Public Health at the Harvard T.H.
 Chan School of Public Health*